So on that note: let's do a ship review of the Nebulon B.

 Raymus Antilles/Intel Officer/Skilled First Officer

 Raymus Antilles is in there because when he Concentrates Fire, he adds in one dice and with his token he can reroll another dice in the pool.
-The effects have to happen on the same attack roll (You can't add a dice to the front and use the token to reroll a side shot die).
-The other option is to use Intel Officer.
+The effects have to happen on the same attack roll (You can't add a dice to the front and use the token to reroll a side shot die), but you CAN reroll the dice you just added in.
+Another option is to use Intel Officer.
 With one great front shot, you want to make that front shot COUNT.
 You don't want them using the Evade token to get rid of your Crits, or you don't want them bracing to reduce the damage.
+And the last option is Skilled First Officer, which is great on all command 2 ships.

 As for Turbolasers, there are several options.
 I'll outline the majorly used ones: